Research Assistant Expectations & Resources

 • Please do not use your phone while working on a lab task

-• This is not a demand to never check your text messages or Snapchat, just please take a few minutes once or twice during your shift to do so, so that you are not on your phone at the same time while doing a lab task
+• This is not a demand to never check your text messages or other social media.
+We just ask you to take a few minutes once or twice during your shift to do so, so that you are not on your phone at the same time while doing a lab task

 • Fill out timecards by the deadline

-• If you don't fill out a timecard by the deadline, Harvard can't guarantee payment and your timecard will have to go through a much lengthier approval process.
+• If you don't fill out a timecard by the deadline, Harvard can't guarantee payment, and your timecard will have to go through a much lengthier approval process.
+Furthermore, it is not the lab manager's responsibility to send reminder emails for your time cards.
+If the PeopleSoft reminders do not work for you, you are responsible for having an own system (e.g. scheduled reminders on your personal phone, add as a task before the start of your shift, schedule emails).

 Last updated